 Follow Disney Pictures on Twitter: https://twitter.com/DisneyPictures with hashtag #Tomorrowland

 TOMORROWLAND is in theaters starting TODAY, May 22, 2015!

-I was invited to attend a media screening of this film in exchange for Disney Tomorrowland Movie Review | Safe for Kids?
-Be sure to follow Saving Said Simply via Facebook, Twitter, Instagram, Pinterest and YouTube for more reviews, giveaways and more.
+I was invited as press to screen this film in exchange for this Tomorrowland Movie Review | Safe for Kids?
+All photos courtesy of Universal Pictures.
+Be sure to follow Raising Whasians for more movie updates, celebrity interviews, entertainment and behind-the-scenes info!